top of page

 What is Venture Capital?

 Venture capital (VC) involves raising funds from investors who provide capital in exchange for equity.
 VC-backed startups often receive funding from venture firms, angel investors, or institutional investors, helping them scale rapidly.
+In addition to capital, VC investors often bring industry expertise, mentorship, and valuable networks.

 Pros of Venture Capital